ThatCoolCoder/screenlight/README.md

 Roadmap:
 - improve resilience of persistence and saving to prevent invalid or duplicate names of presets
 - preset editor:
-    - way to have direct input in color things
     - explanation for transition
     - confirm save/delete changes on exit if unsaved (useEffect in editor where it normally checks for changes)
     - allow reordering slide sections (easy) and slides (hard).